visika/tesi-magistrale/thesis.typ

 To reduce the complexity of the task, the optimization is constrained to the single degree of freedom of the $#ce("O - O")$ distance.
 @klopperComputationalDeterminationEquilibrium2000
+In @fig:binding-energy the binding energy is graphed against the $#ce("O - O")$ distance, $r_"OO"$, for MACE-MP-0 medium and MACE-ICE13-1.
+The equilibrium distance according to @dykeStructureWaterDimer1977 @mukhopadhyayWaterDimerII2018, $r_"OO" = 2.98 angstrom$, is most accurately predicted by MACE-ICE13-1, while MACE-MP-0 medium is off by about a quarter of a $angstrom$.

-Typical values for the binding energy obtained from DFT simulations at equilibrium position range between -20 and -12 kJ/mol (approximately -0.2 to -0.12 eV). @sprikInitioMolecularDynamics1996 @mukhopadhyayWaterDimerII2018
+Typical values for the binding energy obtained from @dft simulations at equilibrium position range between -20 and -12 kJ/mol (approximately -0.2 to -0.12 eV) @sprikInitioMolecularDynamics1996 @mukhopadhyayWaterDimerII2018.
+Reference @curtissStudiesMolecularAssociation1979 reports the binding energy for the water dimer to be $-5.44 plus.minus 0.7 "kcal/mol"$ that corresponds to $0.24 plus.minus 0.03 "eV/particle"$.
+As MACE-ICE13-1 is trained on revPBE-D3, its predicted binding energy lies in the expected stripe according to @dft simulations.

 #figure(
   image("simulazioni/02_water/02_dimer/02_binding_energy/binding_energy.png"),